ArthurYdalgo/ArthurYdalgo/README.md

 Interested in learning more

-- 💻 I have experience working with PHP, Python, C++, Python and SQL
+- 💻 I have experience working with PHP (Laravel), Python, C++, Python and SQL
 - 🎓 I'm currently graduating as a Computer Engineer
 - 🔭 I’m currently working as a back-end developer